Derek-Ashmore/TaskMediator/README.md

 ## System Requirements
 * Java JDK 6.0 or above (it was compiled under JDK 7 using 1.6 as the target source).
 * Apache Commons Lang version 3.0 or above
+* Slf4J API (any version or concrete implementation)

 ## Installation Instructions
 TaskMediator is easy to install whether you use maven or not.

 ### Maven Users
-Maven users can find dependency information [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22TaskMediator%22). [forthcoming]
+Maven users can find dependency information [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22TaskMediator%22).

 ### Non-Maven Users
 Include the following jars in your class path:
-* Download the CircuitBreaker jar from [Github](https://github.com/Derek-Ashmore/TaskMediator/releases) and put it in your class path.
+* Download the TaskMediator jar from [Github](https://github.com/Derek-Ashmore/TaskMediator/releases) and put it in your class path.
 * Insure Apache Commons Lang version 3.0 or above is in your class path.
+* Insure Slf4j API is in your class path

 ## Usage Instructions
 To use TaskMediator, follow these instructions: